iplox/iplox/README.md

 It Gives the appropiate solution for those who want to code with full control over their code but following well-known conventions and architectures.

 ##Disclaimer##
-This project is under development.
+This project is currently under development.
 Feel free to use it, but it's not recommended for production yet.